osg-htc/council/docs/CouncilActionItems.md

 May 2011 Face-to-Face Council Action Items
 ------------------------------------------

-1\.
-ET will come up with the impact/plan to inform funding agencies how it is - next JOG is October.
+1. ET will come up with the impact/plan to inform funding agencies how it is - next JOG is October.
-2\.
-Ruth will work w/ Rob and ET to have a Strategic Plan discussions, input (council, stakeholders, users, staff), draft and review, by June 30.
+2. Ruth will work w/ Rob and ET to have a Strategic Plan discussions, input (council, stakeholders, users, staff), draft and review, by June 30.
-3\.
-Post All Hands March 19-23, 2012, on OSG home; announcements elsewhere.
+3. Post All Hands March 19-23, 2012, on OSG home; announcements elsewhere.
-4\.
-For next council meeting, ET will cull the documents to say what council (including council chair) does now and present that.
+4. For next council meeting, ET will cull the documents to say what council (including council chair) does now and present that.
 ET will circulate it one week before Aug meeting.
-5\.
-Michael Ernst talk with Bill Johnston and Steve Cotter and report to council co-chairs.
+5. Michael Ernst talk with Bill Johnston and Steve Cotter and report to council co-chairs.
 Co-chairs will ask Kathy Yelick for a replacement for Bill.
-6\.
-Use of ATLAS opportunistic resources.
+6. Use of ATLAS opportunistic resources.
 This is a process other VOs could benefit from.
 It can be used as a template.
-7\.
-Kent and Rick will communicate the change of chair to Paul, and Rick to whole council.
+7. Kent and Rick will communicate the change of chair to Paul, and Rick to whole council.

--- Main.RuthPordes 9/11/2012

--   [suspension-100816.docx](%ATTACHURL%/suspension-100816.docx): Suggested changes to address inactive council representatives